Book a courseGet your licence

 Driver Hire was a pioneer of this approach and our delegates love it!
 It’s an easy, enjoyable and convenient way to get the training you need.
 Find out more by watching this short video.

 Prices are shown next to each course listing.
-Our online Driver CPC training costs just £40 Sunday to Friday, including VAT and JAUPT upload.
-Saturday courses are £50.
+Our online Driver CPC training costs just £69 for weekdays, including VAT and JAUPT upload.
+Weekend courses are also £69.
+(Correct at August 2024 and subject to change without notice at any time).
 Prices for classroom-based courses, when available, may vary.

 A single day’s Driver CPC training must last 7 hours to count towards the mandatory 35 hours that you must take to gain your Driver Qualification Card.